Double check: Rodgers tries wristband with plays

 This is Rodgers' first time in a new offense since he became the starter in 2008.
 He had one head coach during that time, Mike McCarthy, until last December, when McCarthy was fired with four games left in the season.
 Rodgers had three years as a backup -- two under McCarthy -- to learn the offense before he became a starter.

-Rodgers said this offseason that LaFleur's offense was like learning a foreign language.
-The wrist band could help the translation process.
+Rodgers said this offseason that learning LaFleur's offense was like learning a foreign language.
+The wristband could help the translation process.

 "I don't know, we're just trying something new," LaFleur said.
 "We'll figure out where we are going with that."